 Welcome to the Nordic Journal of European Law

 The Nordic Journal of European Law (NJEL) is an open-access and peer reviewed journal of European law with a Nordic perspective founded and managed by researchers at the Faculty of Law at Lund University, in cooperation with other Nordic universities and specifically with the University of Southern Denmark, the University of Helsinki, the University of Bergen, Reykjavik University and Uppsala University.
-The Journal is published on a bi-annual basis via an open access format on the current webpage.
+We publish four issues per year (two general issues and two special issues) via an open access format on the current webpage.

 The objective of the NJEL is both to promote knowledge and research in European law in the Nordic countries as well as creating a platform and a community for researchers and practitioners in different European law related fields.
 We welcome submissions from a broad spectrum of areas of European law, and embrace contributions with of interdisciplinary nature.